ElysiumWhale/BuildTimeTracker/README.md

 # ToDo

+- [x] Menu bar mode and running as agent
-- CoreData logs storing and merging with retrieved because of unpredictable manifests cleaning
+- [ ] CoreData logs storing and merging with retrieved because of unpredictable manifests cleaning
-- Others comments in code like **"todo: ..."**
+- [ ] Others comments in code like **"todo: ..."**

 # Technologies